 To help in the management and governance of the Amazon approach, there are some entities already tasked with environmental protections in each country, such as the Ministries of Environment and Environmental Agencies.
 In their capacity to create, implement, and/or enforce policy in each country, these entities must work collaboratively among themselves, with legislators, NGOs, and different sectors of society to craft policies to advance protections of riverine connectivity, biocultural diversity, and ecosystem services.
 One option for doing so is to form committees or working groups tasked with advancing such policies.
 In Brazil, river basin committees may facilitate discussions related to water management issues.
-Protection entities could coordinate with these committees to incentivize the incorporation of ecosystem protections into water resource management stratePerspectives in Ecology and Conservation xxx (xxxx) xxx-xxx gies.
+Protection entities could coordinate with these committees to incentivize the incorporation of ecosystem protections into water resource management strategies.
 However, it is important to highlight that Brazilian river basin committees have limited decision-making authority, and their representation has weakened in recent years.